-Committee members who have a personal relationship with the Candidate Agency or the Candidate Agency Chief of Police will abstain from voting on Accreditation for that agency.
+Committee members who have a personal relationship with the Candidate Agency or the Candidate Agency CEO will abstain from voting on Accreditation for that agency.
 If a tie vote occurs, the decision is postponed until all committee members can vote.
-If a member
+If a member cannot vote for any reason, the tie is broken by the President of the Arkansas Association of Chiefs of Police.